MarioKrstevski/recording-data-task/README.md

 and then you can start react with the typical instructions below

-I left some comments to read
+I left some comments to read and also to specify the reqirements,click on X to delete item, and drag it over another one to add it to that position

 # Getting Started with Create React App